 Hope, who put on a black wig to hide her red hair, claimed her name was “Rose Rickert.”
 The charges against her were dismissed.
 Dixie was sent to New York to face the music.

-At the time of his arrest Dixie was a married man.
-The affair with Hope was widely publicized and, due to public humiliation, his wife Martha divorced him.
-Her comment: “The redheads always get them, don’t they?”
+At the time of his arrest, Dixie was a married man.
+After the arrests, his affair with Hope was widely publicized.
+Thanks to the publicity, his wife divorced him.
+Her comment to the press: “The redheads always get them, don’t they?”

-He received a lenient (one year) prison sentence for testifying against co-defendant, Jimmy Hines, and was released from prison in July 1939.
+He received a lenient prison sentence in return for testifying against his co-defendant, Jimmy Hines, and was released from prison in July 1939.
 Having turned state’s evidence, his career in the underworld was over.
-Hope and Dixie were married in a secret ceremony, guarded by detectives, after he was released from prison.
-He provided testimony against some of his other criminal associates and then the couple moved west, ending up in Los Angeles.
+The Witness Protection Program didn’t exist then, so the couple had to be very careful not to let their whereabouts be known.
+After Dixie was released from prison, he and Hope were married in a secret ceremony guarded by detectives.
+The newlyweds moved across the country to Los Angeles.

-On December 30, 1969, two masked men broke into the Davis’s Bel-Air home.
-Dixie was away from the house but Hope was at home.
-The burglars tied her up at gunpoint and ransacked the house, stealing cash, furs and jewelry.
-After the men left Hope was able to get free and call police.
-Dixie returned home about 30 minutes after the holdup.
-Upon hearing the details he sat down in the living room, lost consciousness and suffered a fatal heart attack.
+Fast-forward thirty years.
+On December 30, 1969, two masked men home broke into the Davis’s Bel-Air home.
+Dixie was away from the house, but Hope was at home.
+The burglars tied her up at gunpoint and ransacked the house, stealing cash, furs, and jewelry.
+After the men left, she was able to get free and call police.
+Dixie returned home about 30 minutes after the robbery.
+Upon hearing the details, he sat down in the living room, suffered a heart attack, and died.